Why it's time to deploy to the cloud

 Is it time to move your printing and document workflows to the cloud?

 While moving your office workflows to Software-as-a-Service (SaaS) programs, such as Office 365, is becoming the norm for many businesses, printing and document workflows can be overlooked.
 But judging by current shifts in office technology, it won’t be long before both systems migrate to the cloud.

-Jason Apel, APAC technical director for NT-Ware, developer of uniFLOW – a print management system, believes it's the direction in which print is heading.
+Jason Apel, Global Operations Manager ANZ for NT-Ware, developer of uniFLOW – a print management system, believes it's the direction in which print is heading.
 “If I look at the investment we’re putting in, almost 70% of our development is dedicated to moving on-premise infrastructure into a cloud-based offering, so yes, I think this will be the common way people will print in the future.”

 Adel Szklenarik, business development manager at Therefore, the information management software company, agrees.
 “Businesses want to grow, but manual handling of information and administration work can significantly slow down this growth, taking employees away from their core roles.
 Digitised information and automated workflows can eliminate this hassle and, with the option for cloud, all companies can enjoy the benefits of being serverless.”

 One of the first questions to consider is how your current printing and document workflows would transition to a cloud-based subscription.

 As Jason points out, if you’re already using SaaS in some capacity, it should be a simple transition.
 “If you use OneDrive to store your files, Salesforce.com as your CRM and you’ve moved to Office 365, you use a lot of hosted services already, so the only reason you’re keeping that box in the corner is for print services.
 How about we take that off your hands?
 For small to medium businesses, that could be the appropriate model,” says Jason.

 There are obvious benefits, but a lot of the decision-making process will depend on your business strategy.